 Add 1/2 cups chopped green onion and 2 lightly beaten eggs.

-Place a large heavy bottomed cast iron or non-stick skillet over medium-high heat*.
-Add 2 Tbsp olive oil over medium high heat.
-Once the oil is hot, add the zucchini mixture a heaping tablespoon at a time** and flatten out the tops slightly to make them pancake shaped.
-Sauté 3-5 minutes per side or until golden brown.
+Place a large heavy-bottomed cast iron or non-stick skillet over medium heat* and add 2 Tbsp olive oil.
+Once the oil is hot, add the zucchini mixture a heaping tablespoon at a time** and flatten out the tops slightly to make them pancake-shaped.
+Sauté for 3-5 minutes per side or until golden brown.
 If they brown too quickly, reduce the heat.
 Serve warm with a dollop of sour cream.

 *Cooking the fritters in 2 separate skillets will cut the cooking time in half.

 **Use a trigger-release ice cream scoop to easily scoop the mixture and create equal-sized fritters.

 Read comments/reviewsAdd comment/review